Ferris Bueller's Day Off: Filming

-The music used for the final version of the museum sequence is an instrumental cover version of The Smiths' "Please Please Please Let Me Get What I Want", performed by The Dream Academy.
 A passionate Beatles fan, Hughes makes multiple references to them and John Lennon in the script.
-During filming, Hughes "listened to The White Album every single day for fifty-six days."
+While filming, Hughes listened to their self-titled 1968 album every single day for 56 days.
 Hughes also pays tribute to his childhood hero Gordie Howe with Cameron's Detroit Red Wings jersey.
-"I sent them the jersey,” said Howe.
+"I sent them the jersey," said Howe.
 "It was nice seeing the No. 9 on the big screen."
+Ruck later explained the significance of Cameron wearing the Detroit Red Wings jersey.
+"John [Hughes] had spent some of his boyhood in Detroit...(and) had decided that Cameron had a horrible relationship with his father, but a great relationship with his grandfather, who lived in Detroit and would take Cameron to Red Wings games," Ruck said.
+"That's all it was, and it was never explained in the movie."

 Car

 In the film, Ferris convinces Cameron to borrow his father's rare 1961 Ferrari 250 GT California Spyder.
 "The insert shots of the Ferrari were of the real 250 GT California," Hughes explains in the DVD commentary.
 "The cars we used in the wide shots were obviously reproductions.
 There were only 100 of these cars, so it was way too expensive to destroy.
 We had a number of replicas made.
 They were pretty good, but for the tight shots I needed a real one, so we brought one in to the stage and shot the inserts with it."

 Prior to filming, Hughes learned about Modena Design and Development that produced the Modena Spyder California, a replica of the Ferrari 250 GT.
 Hughes saw a mention of the company in a car magazine and decided to research them.
 Neil Glassmoyer recalls the day Hughes contacted him to ask about seeing the Modena Spyder:

 Automobile restorationist Mark Goyette designed the kits for three reproductions used in the film and chronicled the whereabouts of the cars today: